“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 The Wet Tamping Challenge

 With this problem solved, we started pulling shots, and almost immediately realised that wet tamping was not going to work the way we had hoped.
-The shots simply flew through the machine, no issue how finely ground the coffee was.
+The shots actually flew through the machine, no issue how finely ground the coffee was.
 We were creating the espressos using a well-aligned EK43, with the burrs touching, and still getting incredibly quick shot times.

-The extraction was similarly dismal — even when creating espressos with yields of up to 60 grams, the highest extraction we were able to achieve was about 20% lower than that of a traditional espresso coffee made at a 1:2 ratio.
-This is even more striking when you consider the extended contact time between water and coffee while creating these espressos, thanks to the time taken to stir the wet coffee.
+The extraction was similarly dismal — even when creating espressos with yields of up to 60 grams, the highest extraction we were able to achieve was about 20% lower than that of a representative espresso made at a 1:2 ratio.
+This is even more striking when you consider the extended contact time between water and coffee while making these espressos, thanks to the time taken to stir the wet coffee.
 Whatever effect water was having on the puck prep, it was clearly not what we had hoped.

 Inside the Puck